 What I love about Aureole is the four-story glass wine tower, which “wine fairies” on cables ascend and descend to retrieve bottles of wine.
 Like at all casino restaurants, the food is delicious.
 They serve modern American food here, but I really visit because I enjoy watching people sail through the air as they get bottles of wine.
 I wonder how much I need to spend at Mandalay before they’ll let me do that!

 Otto (The Palazzo)

-Otto is Mario Batali’s pizza place in The Palazzo.
+Otto is Mario Batali’s pizza place in the Palazzo.
 It’s not a greasy slice of New York pizza, but this chef really knows his stuff.
-There’s also a huge selection of antipasto and salads if pizza isn’t your thing.
+There’s also a huge selection of antipasti and salads if pizza isn’t your thing.
 Otto also offers “outdoor” dining, which allows you to see everyone walk past you through the fake city of Venice.
-I still dream of going there and seeing Mario twirling my pizza in the air but until then, I’ll drown my disappointment by stuffing my face.
+I still dream of going there and seeing Mario twirling my pizza in the air, but until then, I’ll drown my disappointment by stuffing my face.

 Sirio (Aria Resort and Casino)